michaelsbradleyjr/vps-setup/README.md

     ...

-That's NVM telling me I haven't installed the version of node.js that I told it to `use` in `.sh_nvm`.
+That's NVM telling me I haven't installed the version of node.js that I told it to `use` in `~/.sh_nvm`.

 NOTE:  In order to compile node.js, you'll need to have installed the `build-essential` and `libssl-dev` packages.
 I included them in the "helpful things" list above, but I could also install them separately: